 Not always.
 Under permitted development rights, planning permission isn’t required if the roof windows do not protrude more than 150mm beyond the existing roof plane and are not higher than the highest part of the roof.

-At least 0.33m² with a minimum dimension of 450mm in both width and height, and no more than 1.1m from floor level.
+At clear opening of at least 0.33m² with a minimum dimension of 450mm in width and height, and no more than 1.1m from floor level.

 Yes.
-Properties in conservation areas often require a planning application and must use suitable window designs.
+Properties in conservation areas often require a planning application and must use suitable window designs that complement the building’s historic character.

 Are you a professional installer, contractor, or housebuilder?
 Sign up for our newsletter today to be the first to hear about new products, promotions and exclusive offers.